cloud-gov/deploy-logs-opensearch/README.md

 playwright show-trace ci-test-results/<dir>/trace.zip
 ```

-where `<dir>` is an abitrary directory name generated for the test run by Playwright.
+where `<dir>` is an arbitrary directory name generated for the test run by Playwright.

 See <https://playwright.dev/python/docs/trace-viewer> for more information about working with Playwright traces.